osiam/connector4python/README.md

 #OSIAM Connector for Python

-This project contains the OSIAM Connector for Python and some auxiliary modules that depend on the connector.
+This repository contains the OSIAM Connector for Python and some auxiliary modules that depend on the connector.
 For more information and documentation visit the [repo's Wiki](https://github.com/osiam/connector4python/wiki).

 For more information on OSIAM have a look into the [OSIAM server repository's README.md](https://github.com/osiam/server/README.md) or visit OSIAM's homepage at [www.osiam.org](https://www.osiam.org).